pnupu/duckchainMCP/README.md

    ```bash
    npm run mcp:dev
    ```
-4. Start web app
+4. Start web app (port 3333)
    ```bash
    npm run dev
    ```

-Open http://localhost:3000 and use the examples or type queries.
+Open http://localhost:3333 and use the examples or type queries.
 Responses stream as they are generated.

 ## Available MCP tools